stormchaserroleplaying/stormchaserRPG/Spells/3/Transmutation/index.md

 **Components:** V, S<br>
 **Duration:** Instantaneous

-This spell channels vitality into plants within a specific area.
+You cause the plants within the area to be healthier and more fruitful.
 There are two possible uses for the spell, granting either immediate or long-term benefits.

 If you cast this spell using 2 actions, choose a point within range.
 All normal plants in a 100-foot radius centered on that point become thick and overgrown.
 A creature moving through the area must spend 4 feet of movement for every 1 foot it moves.
 You can exclude one or more areas of any size within the spell's area from being affected.

-If you cast this spell over 8 hours, you enrich the land.
-All plants in a half-mile radius centered on a point within range become enriched for 1 year.
-The plants yield twice the normal amount of food when harvested.
+If you cast this spell over 8 hours, you enrich the land, increasing the crop yield for farms, in addition to the other benefits of healthy plants.
+All plants in a half-mile radius centered on a point within range become enriched for 1 year, doubling the crop yield in the area.

+If you cast it in the area of a [*Blight*](), plant growth attempts to counteract the [*Blight*](), instead of producing its usual effect.

 ## Slow
 *3rd Level Transmutation*<br>